ahmedokasha000/Learn-DSA/Udacity_ND/P2/explaination_5.md

 - find method: O(k), where k is the length of the prefix.

 - suffixes method: In the worst case, it can be O(n), where n is the total number of nodes in the trie.
+- startsWith method: O(k), where k is the length of the prefix.

 ### Space Complexity

 TrieNode class: O(c), where c is the number of children.
 In the worst case, if every letter is unique, c can be equal to the total number of letters across all words.

 Trie class: O(n×k), where n is the number of words and k is the average length of a word.

+**Modular Space Complexity**

+- insert method: O(1), where only cur_node variable is declared inside.

+- exists method: O(1), where only cur_node variable is declared inside. method.

+- startsWith method: O(1), where only cur_node variable is declared inside.

+- find method: O(1), where only cur_node variable is declared inside.

+- suffixes method: O(n), in worst cases where is the number of words